BurkHufnagel/pairing/README.md

 # Pairing
-Project for playing with Git Pairing to see how well pair programming is supported
+Project for playing with Git Pairing to see how well pair programming is supported.
+Making another attempt...